TheRocketLab/react-native-toggle/README.md

 To use this toggle component, import the toggle component into your React Native project

-The toggle has two required properties, there are
+The toggle has two required properties, they are:

 - `onValueChange`: Callback called when the toggle is pressed.
 - `value`: Boolean to set the initial value of the toggle.